abhisirka2001/MyProject/README.md

 # MyProject
 My Machine Learning and Deep Learning Journey

-I have applied my data preprocessing, Data visualization and Machine Learning Skills in building various models to predict outputs and useful insights from the datasets.
+I have applied my data preprocessing, Data visualization and Machine Learning Skills in building various models to predict outputs and extract useful insights from the datasets.
 I have also learnt to use neural network and Convolutional Neural Network on image datasets.